bundlewrap/bundlewrap/doc/cli.rst

 |

-As with most commands that accept node names, you can also give a group name or any combination of node and group names, separated by commas (without spaces, e.g. ``node1,group2,node3``).
+As with most commands that accept node names, you can also give a :term:`group` name or any combination of node and group names, separated by commas (without spaces, e.g. ``node1,group2,node3``).
 A third option is to use a bundle selector like ``bundle:my_bundle``.
-It will select all nodes with the named bundle.
+It will select all nodes with the named :term:`bundle`.
 You can freely mix and match node names, group names, and bundle selectors.

 |